Stanford Cardinal football: David Shaw era (2011–2022)

-Troy Taylor era (2023–2025)
+Troy Taylor era (2023–2024)

 Former Sacramento State football coach Troy Taylor was named the 35th head football coach in Stanford history on December 10, 2022.
-Taylor graduated at archrival Cal and served as an assistant coach there from 1996–99 and as a radio color analyst from 2005–11.
+Taylor graduated at archrival Cal and served as an assistant coach there from 1996 to 1999 and as a radio color analyst from 2005 to 2011.
 Prior to Sacramento State, he was offensive coordinator at Utah and Eastern Washington.
 Taylor's tenure began with a win against Hawaii, but was followed up with four consecutive losses against USC, Taylor's previous school Sacramento State, Arizona, and Oregon.
-After staging a 29 point comeback against Deion Sanders' led Colorado, the fourth biggest comeback in Pac-12 history, the Cardinal proceeded to lose all but one of its remaining games, beating Washington State and losing to UCLA, Washington, Oregon State, Cal, and Notre Dame.
+After staging a 29-point comeback against Deion Sanders' led Colorado, the fourth biggest comeback in Pac-12 history, the Cardinal proceeded to lose all but one of its remaining games, beating Washington State and losing to UCLA, Washington, Oregon State, Cal, and Notre Dame.
 Stanford finished 129th out of 130 teams in points allowed (37.2), yards allowed (461.7), and passing yards allowed (298), and finished 110th in points (20.6) and 92nd in yards (351.4).
 They were the only team in FBS without a home win and lost five games by 33 points or more.
 Taylor was fired on March 25, 2025, following back to back 3–9 seasons, and an investigation into alleged bullying of members of the Stanford athletic department.

+Frank Reich season (2025)

+On March 31, 2025, Stanford hired former Indianapolis Colts and Carolina Panthers head coach Frank Reich as their interim head coach for the 2025 season.

+Tavita Pritchard era (2026–present)

+On November 28, 2025, Stanford hired former Cardinal QB and current Washington Commanders quarterbacks coach Tavita Pritchard as permanent head coach.
+Prior to Washington, Pritchard coached at Stanford and was teammate of general manager Andrew Luck in 2008 and 2009.
+In July 2026, the team became the first campus chapter of the College Football Players Association, an organization advocating for the unionization of college athletes.